Managed Offices Explained: The Middle Ground Between Flexibility and Control

 What exactly is a managed office?

-A managed office is a private, self-contained workspace that is designed, built, and operated to your specifications — but within a building or floor managed by a workspace provider.
-You get your own front door, your own branding, your own layout.
-But you don't deal with the fit-out, the furniture procurement, the IT infrastructure, or the ongoing building management.
-The provider handles all of that.
+A managed office is a private, self-contained workspace designed, built, and run to your specifications, but located within a building or floor managed by a workspace provider.
+You have your own front door, branding, and layout.
+You don’t have to worry about the fit-out, buying furniture, setting up IT, or managing the building.
+The provider takes care of everything.

 Who is it for?

-Managed offices tend to suit businesses with 20 to 200+ employees who need a space that feels distinctly theirs — for brand reasons, for confidentiality, or simply because the team has grown beyond what a standard serviced office floor plate can accommodate.
+Managed offices are a good fit for businesses with 20 to over 200 employees that need a space that truly feels like their own.
+This could be for branding, confidentiality, or because the team has outgrown what a typical serviced office can offer.

-They're particularly popular with professional services firms, technology companies, and financial services businesses that need the quality and identity of a conventional headquarters with the operational simplicity of a serviced model.
+These offices are especially popular with professional services, technology, and financial firms that want the quality and identity of a traditional headquarters, but also the easy management of a serviced office.

 How does it differ from a serviced office?

-In a serviced office, you occupy space within a shared environment.
-The reception, the breakout areas, the meeting rooms — they're shared with other tenants.
-That's fine for many businesses, but for organisations that need privacy, dedicated branding, or a specific workplace culture, it can feel like a compromise.
+In a serviced office, you work in a shared environment.
+The reception, breakout areas, and meeting rooms are all used by other tenants, too.
+This setup works well for many businesses, but if your organisation needs privacy, strong branding, or a unique workplace culture, it might not be the best fit.

 The commercial model